josmar-crwdstffng/angular/aio/content/guide/migration-localize.md

 ## What does this schematic do?

-If you're using i18n, this schematic adds an import statement for `@angular/localize` to `polyfills.ts` that will look something like this:
+If you are using i18n, this schematic adds an import statement for `@angular/localize` to `polyfills.ts` that will look something like this:

 <code-example format="typescript" language="typescript">